ZenBrayn/edu-r-data-frame-intro/README.md

 # An Introduction to Data Frames

-*Understanding the organizational power of tabular ata fro data analysis*
+*Understanding the organizational power of tabular data for data analysis*

 ---